demospace-ai/coaster/backend/server/README.md

 docker compose down -v # Deletes all volumes, i.e. the DB, so you can recreate it
 ```

-4. Setup initial tables (run this again when adding migrations).
+4. Setup initial tables.

 ```sh
 brew install golang-migrate
 make migrate
 ```

+When adding new migrations, run `make migrate` to apply them.

 5. Configure GCloud Secret Manager